rtavenar/hdr/content/parts/02/early.md

 **Note.** This work is part of Marc Rußwurm's PhD work.
 Marc is a PhD student from TU Munich who has come to France for a 4-month period in 2018-2019.
-I was co-supervising Marc with Nicolas Courty during his stay in France.
+I was co-supervising Marc with Nicolas Courty and Sébastien Lefèvre during his stay in France.
 <!-- #endregion -->

 The previous approach has several shortcomings.